RetroPie/RetroPie-Docs/docs/Overclocking.md

 Ensure you have a good solid connection at the MicroUSB connector, a loose or poorly-fitting connector can pass less current than a well-seated connector.

-If you are powering many USB devices or power-hungry USB devices like rechargable game controllers off the Pi's USB ports, consider powering them off an externally-powered USB hub instead: http://elinux.org/RPi_Powered_USB_Hubs
+If you are powering many USB devices or power-hungry USB devices like rechargeable game controllers off the Pi's USB ports, consider powering them off an externally-powered USB hub instead: http://elinux.org/RPi_Powered_USB_Hubs

 There is a maximum current you can draw through the Pi board itself, dictated by the polyfuse next to the power connector: